 Digital Marketing for small business can be a cost effective and accountable way for the owner of a company to target a specific audience.

-My name is Pat Hughes and I run a digital marketing agency that assists small businesses to get found online
+My name is Pat Hughes and I am a B2B tech copywriter who assists small businesses get found online

 Digital marketing is a much bandied around term these days but what are the core subjects behind it.

 Essentially, digital marketing for small business can be broken down into the following five areas: